Overview (latest)

 openEHR-EHR-id | openehr-ehr-id |

-For optimal compatibility, all new implementations should adopt the updated header names.
+For long-term stability, all new implementations should adopt the updated header names and follow their prescribed usage.

 When it comes to committing content to an openEHR system, for all change-controlled resources (e.g. COMPOSITION, EHR_STATUS, FOLDER, etc.) the services are performing versioning under the hood.